cappuccino/cappuccino.org/source/events/cappCon2016/index.html.markdown

 ### Contact

-If you have any quick questions you can ping [@cappuccino](http://twitter.com/cappuccino) on Twitter, ask questions on [gitter](https://gitter.im/cappuccino/cappuccino) or on the [forum](https://groups.google.com/forum/?fromgroups#!forum/objectivej).
+If you have any questions you can ping [@cappuccino](http://twitter.com/cappuccino) on Twitter, ask questions on [gitter](https://gitter.im/cappuccino/cappuccino) or on the [forum](https://groups.google.com/forum/?fromgroups#!forum/objectivej).

+If your business is looking to associate with great software practices and want to connect to a cross section of developers, testers - get in touch!
+Email us at [cappcon2016](cappcon2016@googlegroups.com).